fenago/tableau-server/md/sites/Permissions - Tableau.md

 These tables indicates what capabilities are available to each site role.
 There may be other ways for a user with a site role to perform an action.
-For example, although Viewers can't be given the [Share Customized]{.uicontrol} capability, they can share views by copying the URL.
+For example, although Viewers can't be given the [Share Customized] capability, they can share views by copying the URL.
 See [General capabilities allowed with each site role](https://help.tableau.com/current/server/en-us/users_site_roles.htm#site-role-capabilities-summary){.MCXref .xref} for more information on what each site role can do.